deb-intel/LPOTtest/_sources/docs/pruning.md.txt

         # pruner.on_epoch_end(epoch=epoch)
         evaluate(model)
 ```
-Note the commented lines are how pruner do model transformation.
+Note the commented lines are how the pruner does model transformation.
 Then users can use LPOT like the following:

 ```python
 from lpot import Pruning, common prune = Pruning(args.config)